TestWithBhagya/BhagyaAIQA/README.md

 ✔️ Reduced regression testing effort by 40% through reusable automation framework design

-✔️ Performed end-to-end testing for web and mobile applications across multiple business modules
+✔️ Performed end-to-end testing for enterprise web and mobile applications

 ✔️ Conducted API Testing using Postman with JSON/XML response validation

-✔️ Reported and tracked 200+ defects using JIRA and collaborated with development teams for faster resolution
+✔️ Reported and tracked 200+ defects using JIRA

-✔️ Participated in Agile Scrum ceremonies including sprint planning, daily standups, reviews, and retrospectives
+✔️ Participated in Agile Scrum ceremonies and sprint activities

 ---